 I discovered Somerset Maugham in my early twenties when I borrowed a copy Of Human Bondage from a friend.
 (Which, to my shame, I never returned and for which I belatedly apologise.)

 It was hard for this wannabe-writer to comprehend an imagination such as Maugham’s.
-His skill with characters, dialogue and narrative, was incredible.
+And his writing skill, with characters, dialogue and narrative, was incredible.
 I was soon proclaiming Maugham to be my favourite author.

 Somerset and all the Maughams

 Then I read a biography of Somerset by his nephew, Robin Maugham, Somerset and all the Maughams, which revealed how Of Human Bondage was semi-autobiographical.
 The protagonist was a medical student who had a club foot and a limp — Somerset had studied medicine and suffered from a stutter.